CW-B-W/ESP32-SoftwareLIN/README.md

 ## For LIN slave
 Only two functions need to be used: `checkBreak()` and `endFrame()`.
-`sendBreak()` is used to check whether the break field has been detected
+`checkBreak()` is used to check whether the break field has been detected
 `endFrame()` is to notify the `SoftwareLin` the frame has ended, and it resets the internal value of `SoftwareLin`
 ```C++
 SoftwareLin swLin(RX_PIN, TX_PIN);